Using Essential Oils in the Shower: Comprehensive Guide – 7 Best Shower Oils

 An excellent way to use essential oils in the shower is by adding them to your DIY shower scrubs.
 Just imagine the invigorating aroma of peppermint or the soothing scent of lavender mingling with your scrub’s exfoliating granules.
-Your skin will feel refreshed and your senses awakened.
+Your skin will feel refreshed, and your senses will be awakened.
 Here’s a simple recipe to try:

 DIY Essential Oil Shower Scrub:

 - 1/2 cup of coconut oil

 - 15-20 drops of your chosen essential oil